The Ending Changes Everything

 - Parodied on Saturday Night Live with Kevin Spacey as host (in an obvious reference to the end of The Usual Suspects).
 Andy Samberg was late to rehearsals and Spacey starts to give him a verbal beating, only for Samberg to relate a long and complicated story that explains his tardiness including meeting up with Radiohead and having to confront one of those human statues who wore gold paint.
 Spacey forgives him and lets him go, only to turn around and see elements of the story on his back wall.
 Radiohead came from a mannequin head on top of a radio and the gold painted human statue was a picture of Spacey with his Oscar.
 It then went a step further, showing an entire line of items and symbols that spells out an entire sentence Pictionary-style.

 - The 100th Episode of The Big Bang Theory plays this way.
 The episode starts off with an homage to the pilot with Leonard seeing Penny across the hallway and instinctively asks her out, being almost two years since they broke up.
 Most of the episode was then about the various pitfalls reinforcing why they had such a hard time dating in the first place, with Leonard admitting every scenario for them inside his head ends badly and Penny telling him he overthinks things.
-The episode then jumps back to the first scene in the hallway, the episode being him contemplating whether her should ask her out again.
+The story then jumps back to the first scene in the hallway, most of the episode being a mental debate on if he should ask her out again.
 Despite the "bad ending" he imagined he decided to do it anyway and the episode ends by contrasting real life with his imagination, proving that his imagined scenario may not be the end outcome.

-- The Scrubs episode "My Screw Up" ends this way, though a line said by one of the characters is one of a few subtle hints.
-It turns out JD's "screw up" actually caused Ben, Cox's best friend and Jordan and Dani's brother, to die after having been diagnosed with cancer in a previous episode.
+- The Scrubs episode "My Screw Up" has Dr. Cox dealing with guilt over a patient dying while talking with his best friend and brother-in-law Ben.
+The dialogue implied it was a one episode patient who died while under J.D.'s care while Dr. Cox ran trivial errands but it was actually Ben, whose cancer had returned and was a hallucination of sorts to cope with the shock.
 This explains why Dr. Cox was so angry at JD, it was not just any patient like the audience would assume.
 Earlier in the episode when someone made a comment about him always carrying around his camera, he replied with, "'til the day I die."
-The rest of the episode he doesn't have his camera with him, and he's revealed to have been Dead All Along since the beginning of the episode.
+The rest of the episode he doesn't have his camera with him and no other character acknowledges his presence despite some goofy antics.

 - In Buffy the Vampire Slayer, "Normal Again", The Trio tries to convince Buffy that her life as a vampire slayer is delusional, and she is really a patient in a mental hospital.
 The episode ends on Buffy in the Mental Institution going catatonic.
 (Joss Whedon claimed this episode was ambiguous, and the show snaps back in the next episode.)